 Presets for the algorithm are grouped into categories to make them easier to find.
+For example, the Hall algorithm is broken into Small Halls, Medium Halls and so on.
 Clicking in this area will show the list of categories.
 Selecting a category will load the presets for that category in the Preset Selector.